-The production of ceramics in Sicily is a millenary tradition deeply linked to the history of the area.
+The production of ceramics in Sicily is a thousand-year-old tradition deeply linked to the history of the territory.
 A vast repertoire of shapes and colours, which offers a production of unique and refined artistic artefacts.

-The shape of the ceramic vases depicting the dark brown is so widespread that they have become one of the representative symbols of the island.
-They have the appearance of a male head and are often accompanied by female forged vases.
-Expertly worked, they are very beautiful to look at.
+The shape of the ceramic vases depicting the dark brown head is unique, so widespread that they have become one of the representative symbols of the island.
+They have the appearance of a male head and are often in the company of female-forged vessels.
+Expertly crafted, they are very beautiful to look at.

-These vases keep a love story, as beautiful as it is sad, set in Palermo.
+These vases hold a love story, as beautiful as it is sad, set in Palermo.

-It is said that, during the Arab domination, a young woman with the passion of a green thumb lived in the Kalsa, an ancient district of the city.
-In fact, he spent most of his time taking care of the flowers that grew on his balcony with dedication and love.
+It is said that, during the Arab domination, a young woman with a passion for a green thumb lived in Kalsa, an ancient district of the city.
+In fact, he spent most of his time caring for the flowers that grew on his balcony with dedication and love.

-It is said that she was very beautiful and graceful enough to arouse the attention of a young Moor who one day happened to pass by.
-Seeing her and falling in love with her was an instant!
+It is said that she was very beautiful and graceful, so much so that she attracted the attention of a young dark-haired man who happened to be passing through those parts one fine day.
+Seeing her and falling in love with her was a moment!

-A stroke of lightning that led him to declare, impetuously, his irrepressible love for the girl.
+A love at first sight that led him to impetuously declare his uncontainable love for the girl.